Meet the female auctioneer debunking the stereotype that auctioneering is a 'boy's club'

 Kelly has well and truly broken down the stereotype auctioneering is a male dominated occupation.

-The Place Estate Agent began to forge her auctioneering career some two years ago, inspired by former REIQ Auctioneering Chapter Chair, Peter Burgin.
+The Place Estate Agent began to forge her auctioneering career some four years ago, inspired by former REIQ Auctioneering Chapter Chair and current member, Peter Burgin.

 It was pouring rain, and the house sold with one bid - with some negotiations, of course.

 "The owners were so happy and the feeling you get from that is just incredible," says Kelly.

 "I just love being involved in the crucial part of the campaign.

 "I meet so many amazing people, both sellers and buyers, and being a part of the emotional journey of them purchasing and selling homes is just so attractive to me."